Bullish Candlestick Patterns

 Piercing Line

-A bullish reversal with a red candle followed by a green candle that opens below the prior low and closes above its midpoint.
+Potential bullish reversal after a decline.
+A bearish candlestick is followed by a bullish candlestick that opens below the previous day’s low and closes above its midpoint but still below the previous day’s open.

 Regular CloseCompact Name: